SophMC/notechain/README.md

 ##### Titanic Machine Learning

-- A good few more tips on using Pandas for data cleaning in this Titanic tutorial [workbook](Titanic/notebooks/046-Titanic_pandas.ipynb)
+- A good few more tips on using Pandas for data cleaning in [this Titanic tutorial workbook](Titanic/notebooks/046-Titanic_pandas.ipynb)
 (annotated by me):
   - Filling in columns with nans with "probable" values.
 The success of your ML could depend on the techniques you use to do this.
   - Keeping track of values which were filled in with "probable" values.
 - To do: rewrite the [first tutorial](Titanic/notebooks/045-Titanic.ipynb) in pandas.
+- `df.isnull().sum()` : count number of null values in each column.

 ------------------